varsha13152/tp/docs/UserGuide.md

 ### 4.5.2 Marking a request: `mark`

+Marks a request as completed for a specific visitor in the address book.

+Format: `mark INDEX r/REQUEST_INDEX`

+* Marks the request specified by 'REQUEST_INDEX' for the visitor at 'INDEX' as completed.
+* The INDEX refers to the index number shown in the displayed visitor list.
+The index **must be a positive integer**.
+* The REQUEST_INDEX refers to the index number of the request in the visitor's request list.
+The REQUEST_INDEX **must be a positive integer**.

+Examples:
+* `mark 1 r/1` Marks the first request of the first visitor on the list as completed.

 ### 4.5.3 Unmarking a request: `unmark`

+Unmarks a previously completed request for a specific visitor in the address book.

+Format: `unmark INDEX r/REQUEST_INDEX`

+* Unmarks the request specified by 'REQUEST_INDEX' for the visitor at 'INDEX', removing its completed status.
+* The INDEX refers to the index number shown in the displayed visitor list.
+The index **must be a positive integer**.
+* The REQUEST_INDEX refers to the index number of the request in the visitor's request list.
+The REQUEST_INDEX **must be a positive integer**.

+Examples:
+* `unmark 1 r/1` Unmarks the first request of the first visitor on the list, setting it as not completed.

 ### 4.5.4 Deleting a request: `deletereq`

+Deletes a request from a specific visitor in the address book.

+Format: `deletereq INDEX r/REQUEST_INDEX`

+* Deletes the request specified by 'REQUEST_INDEX' from the visitor at 'INDEX'.
+* The INDEX refers to the index number shown in the displayed visitor list.
+The index **must be a positive integer**.
+* The REQUEST_INDEX refers to the index number of the request in the visitor's request list.
+The REQUEST_INDEX **must be a positive integer**.

+Examples:
+* `deletereq 1 r/1` Deletes the first request of the first visitor on the list.

 ### 4.5.5 Listing requests: `listreq`

+Shows a list of all the requests from all visitors.

+Format: `listreq`

+* Lists all requests from all visitors, showing request details and completion status.
+* Requests are displayed with their associated visitor information.

 ## 4.6 Memo a visitor : `memo`